 Mr. Steve Wein, was born in Boynton Beach in 1954.
 He started playing tennis when he was 5 years old when his parents took him to a tennis school in Coral Springs.
 He was a very serious player during the high school year at the Boca Raton High school and got the tennis scholarship to attend Boston University in Massachusetts.
 He played 3 to 4 hours every day in Boston and continued to play when he went to MIT Business School in Boston.
 With his tenacity, he started his career in a company in Delray Beach.
 As a financial planner, he started his daily routine sitting in front of a computer to work on some financial issues for more than 8 hours a day.
 His wealth gradually increased and he bought a house in Boca Raton where his kids could go to a good school.

 Everything seemed very successful for Mr. Wein until back pain struck when he turned 50.
 His primary care doctor recommended an MRI at the Boca Raton Regional Hospital.
+Numerous tests were conducted and he was even subjected to a “do I have scoliosis quiz” to rule out certain medical conditions.
 He was told that he had developed spinal stenosis and herniated discs at L4 and L5.
 The back pain radiated down to his left hip.
 Initially, he had a hard time sitting on a regular chair.
 He had to carry a special cushion with him when he was driving.

 Also Read: How Acupuncture works with Back Pain